jokull/blog/src/_posts/nextjs-server-actions/post.md

 ## Server Actions

 The introduction of Server Actions in Next.js marks a significant move towards more straightforward, server-rendered pages, seamlessly integrated with modern web functionalities.
-As I recently expressed in a tweet, Server Actions are the final piece of the App Router puzzle.
-They revolutionize how mutations are handled, allowing for the use of real forms or manual useTransition.
+As I recently expressed in a [tweet](https://twitter.com/jokull/status/1722563291405266990?s=61&t=4I0HdpWUQgkflOx4jq8FMg), Server Actions are the final piece of the App Router puzzle.
+They revolutionize how mutations are handled, allowing for the use of real forms or manually via the `useTransition` hook.
 This innovation enables data to be fetched, written, and revalidated without the need for dedicated state libraries.

 Forms can be progressively enhanced and embellished using form libraries for fancy client validation and input assistance.
 However, at their core, they are submitted using `FormData`, with validation being handled by conform, Zod, or manual methods inside Server Actions.
 This shift towards conducting all validation on the backend, especially with the speed offered by edge computing, presents a simple and efficient approach for form validation feedback in many scenarios.